-As we write this, Belmond — the company that brings you the Venice Simplon-Orient-Express, the Belmond Royal Scotsman and many other of the World’s Top 25 Trains® — recently completed its latest creation: the Belmond Grand Hibernian, Ireland’s first luxury train.
+In 2016, the company that brings you the Venice Simplon-Orient-Express, the Belmond Royal Scotsman and many other of the World’s Top 25 Trains® introduced Ireland’s first luxury train, the Belmond Grand Hibernian.

-Belmond acquired 10 cars from Iarnród Éireann (Irish Rail), which it is transforming into a luxury sleeper train with accommodations for up to 40 guests traveling in 20 elegant, en-suite cabins.
+Belmond acquired 10 cars from Iarnród Éireann (Irish Rail), which it transformed into a luxury sleeper train with accommodations for up to 40 guests traveling in 20 elegant, en-suite cabins.

 The Irish train’s design references Dublin’s classic Georgian architecture and elements of Ireland’s ancient folklore and traditions, evoking the country’s celebrated cultural heritage with a contemporary twist.

 The Belmond Grand Hibernian features four interconnecting suites to accommodate families, two restaurant cars and an observation bar car.

 The Belmond Grand Hibernian journeys throughout the island offering two-, four- and six-night rail experiences that visit the major destinations of the north and south, including the train’s Dublin base, Belfast and Cork.

 The train’s name is derived from Hibernia, the classical Latin name for the island of Ireland.

 Click here to read IRT Owner & CEO Owen Hardy’s blog review of the Belmond Grand Hibernian after taking the Grand Tour with an IRT group charter.

 Read about the Belmond Grand Hibernian’s triumphal welcome at New York’s Grand Central Terminal by clicking here.